api3dao/oev-docs/docs/oev/searchers/mev-with-signed-apis.md

 ## Capture MEV

-If a searcher successfully simulated a profitable MEV opportunity, they can use the same data feed calldata, and submit the transaction instead of simulating it.
+If a searcher successfully simulated a profitable MEV opportunity, they can use the same data feed calldata, and submit the transaction instead of simulation.

+Note that the signed data for base feeds is delayed to make sure OEV searchers have an exclusive priority for OEV extraction.